Nassau County, New York: Law and government

 The head of the county's governmental structure is the county executive, a post created in Nassau County in 1938.
 The current county executive is Bruce Blakeman, a Republican who was elected in 2021.
 The chief deputy county executive is Republican Arthur Walsh.
-The district attorney is Republican Anne T. Donnelly, who was elected in 2021 replacing Acting District Attorney Joyce Smith who succeeded Madeline Singas after she was nominated and confirmed as an associate judge on the New York Court of Appeals in June 2021.
-Kathleen Rice, who served as the district attorney prior to Singas, was elected to the House of Representatives.
-The county comptroller is Elaine Phillips, a Republican who formerly served in the New York State Senate; the county clerk is Republican Maureen O'Connell.
-Former elected offices chairman of the County Board of Assessors, county treasurer, and county sheriff were made appointed and serve at the pleasure of the county executive (county assessor in 2008 via referendum changing it from a six-year term to appointed).
+The district attorney is Republican Anne T. Donnelly, who was elected in 2021, replacing Acting District Attorney Joyce Smith.
+Smith succeeded Madeline Singas after she was nominated and confirmed as an associate judge on the New York Court of Appeals in June 2021.

+The county comptroller is Elaine Phillips, a Republican who formerly served in the New York State Senate.
+The county clerk is Republican Maureen O'Connell.
+Former elected offices chairman of the County Board of Assessors, county treasurer, and county sheriff were made appointed and serve at the pleasure of the county executive (county assessor in 2008 via referendum, changing it from a six-year term to appointed).